IT 116: Introduction to Scripting

 But numbers cannot be concatenated with strings.

-So you have to run the str string conversion function on both km and miles.
+So you have to run the str string conversion function on both inches and cm.

 Run the script.